 See also UniProtKB-keyword

-Numerous snake venom families are able to inhibit platelet aggregation by enzymatic and non-enzymatic mechanisms.
-Enzymatic protein families include metalloproteinases, phospholipases A2, nucleotide pyrophosphatases/phosphodiesterases, 5'-nucleotidases and L-amino-acid oxidases, while non-enzymatic protein families include Snaclecs, disintegrins and snake three-finger toxins.
-One protein of the natriuretic peptide family has also been described to inhibit platelet aggregation.
+Numerous snake venom families are able to activate platelet aggregation by enzymatic and non-enzymatic mechanisms.
+Enzymatic protein families include L-amino-acid oxidases, serine proteases and metalloproteinases, while non-enzymatic protein families regroup Snaclecs and disintegrins (or disintegrin domain of metalloproteinases).
+One protein of the AB hydrolase family has also been described to activate platelet aggregation.

-Platelet aggregation inhibiting toxins act by binding to platelet receptors, as well as to their ligands.
-Until now, three ligands and four platelet receptors have been described to be inhibited by venom proteins:
+Platelet aggregation activating toxins act by binding to platelet receptors as well as to their ligands.
+Until now, one ligand and five platelet receptors have been described to be activated by venom proteins:

 - GPIb (GP1BA) is a component of the GPIb-V-IX complex.
 This complex binds vWF (A1 domain), allowing platelet adhesion and platelet plug formation at sites of vascular injury.
 GPIb is composed of two disulfide-linked GPIbβ subunits that are non covalently linked to one GPIbα subunit.

-The table below shows the different platelet receptors and receptor activators, as well as the families of venom proteins that impair them.
+The table below shows the different platelet receptors and the ligand of one of them, as well as the families of venom proteins that target them.

 |Platelet receptors||Families of venom proteins|